BrettMayson/bisign/README.md

+# USE HEMTT

+BISign is reimplemented in [HEMTT](https://github.com/BrettMayson/HEMTT) with even more stuff!

+Use `hemtt utils verify`!

+This repo is dead now.

 # BISign - Signature Tool for Bohemia Interactive PBOs

 Create keys and signatures, and verify PBO's with more accuracy that DSUtils.